GorillaStack/auto-tag/README.md

 * CodeS3Bucket: The name of the code bucket in S3
 * CodeS3Path: This is the version of AutoTag that you wish to deploy.
 The default value `autotag-0.3.0.zip` is the latest version

-CloudFormation Master Role StackSet - This stack is required to utilize more than one AWS account.
+__CloudFormation Master Role StackSet__ - This stack is required to utilize more than one AWS account.
 This stack deploys the Master IAM Role that is assumed by the main stack lambda function.
-This role allows the lambda function in the main stack's account and region to perform the tagging in a different account.
+This role allows the lambda function in the main stack account to perform the tagging in a different account.

 1. Update the StackSet administration role in the administrator account [AWSCloudFormationStackSetAdministrationRole.yml](https://s3.amazonaws.com/cloudformation-stackset-sample-templates-us-east-1/AWSCloudFormationStackSetAdministrationRole.yml)
 1. Install the StackSet execution role in the remote account [AWSCloudFormationStackSetExecutionRole.yml](https://s3.amazonaws.com/cloudformation-stackset-sample-templates-us-east-1/AWSCloudFormationStackSetExecutionRole.yml)
 1. Go to the [CloudFormation console](https://console.aws.amazon.com/cloudformation/home)
 1. Click the blue "Create StackSet" button
-1. Provide the account numbers to deploy to and select a single region to deploy to (can be any region), then click the blue "Next" button - we only need the role once in each remote account
+1. Provide the account numbers and select a single region to deploy to (can be any region), then click the blue "Next" button - we only need the role once in each remote account
 1. Select "Upload a template to Amazon S3", choosing the downloaded [CloudFormation template](https://raw.githubusercontent.com/GorillaStack/auto-tag/master/cloud_formation/event_multi_region_template/autotag_event_role-template.json), then click the blue "Next" button
 1. Name the stack "autotag-role" - this can be anything
 1. In the parameter section: